akhil20187/aiResume/README.md

 1. **Streamlit UI for Resume Upload**: Users can upload their resumes (in PDF or DOCX format) along with their name and email address.
 Upon upload, an email confirmation is sent, and users can proceed to generate custom cover letters.

 2. **FastAPI Backend for Cover Letter Generation**: The backend server handles the generation of cover letters based on user input questions and the content of the uploaded resume.
-It interacts with the Anthropi API to generate natural-sounding cover letters.
+It interacts with the Anthropic API to generate natural-sounding cover letters.
+Have used Claude Apis to generate the cover letters.

 ## Setup and Installation